 During last year's busy holiday shopping season, a third of all online purchases came from mobile phones.
 On Black Friday, nearly 40% of sales came from a mobile device.
 Of course, these numbers were boosted due to the global pandemic but the trend towards mobile has been evident for several years.

-With more shopping taking place on smaller screens, your checkout has to be mobile optimized, and for many eCommerce teams, this means designing the flow mobile-first.
+With more shopping taking place on smaller screens, your checkout has to be mobile optimised, and for many eCommerce teams, this means designing the flow mobile-first.
 For example, checkout pages need to:

 Do full end-to-end checkout tests on the most popular mobile devices to access your eCommerce store (based on the percentage of visits).
 Test core use cases and note down any bugs, errors and UX issues.

-The principle is to minimize the cognitive effort to complete your checkout.
-This means simplifying the steps, minimizing data entry and only capturing the data you need to legally and effectively process your customer’s order.
+The principle is to minimise the cognitive effort to complete your checkout.
+This means simplifying the steps, minimising data entry and only capturing the data you need to legally and effectively process your customer’s order.
 Some brands use a 1-page checkout; others use multi-step but with a clear progress bar and enclosed navigation (removing all unnecessary page elements to focus people on the checkout tasks).

-Amazon is the gold standard here; they were the first large retailer to crack one-click checkout (they even had the patent for the "1-Click" technique until it expired in 2017).
-By remembering stored account and payment details, Amazon enables account holders to skip straight to the payment confirmation page or quick buy from the product page.
+Amazon is the gold standard here; they were the first large retailer to crack one-click checkout (they even had the patent for the ‘1-Click’ technique until it expired in 2017).
+By remembering stored account and payment details, Amazon enables account holders to skip straight to the payment confirmation page, or to quick buy from the product page.